Configure Windows Server for Docker Development

 View -> Terminal

-It opens a PowerShell terminal at the bottom of the VS Code application. - In the Powershell terminal: `docker run hello-world` This command will both pull and run the nano server hello-world Windows image and display the output.
+It opens a PowerShell terminal at the bottom of the VS Code application. - In the Powershell terminal:

 git clone https://github.com/56kcloud/docker-windows-server.git

-- In VS Code open the cloned Repo folder
+- In VS Code, open the cloned Repo folder

 File -> Open -> docker-windows-server